"History is indeed little more than the register of the crimes, follies and misfortunes of mankind." ~ Edward Gibbon

 But – here’s the "can’t be happening" part – send the photons through the double-slit apparatus one at a time until you’ve built up a pattern, and you STILL get the interference pattern instead of the bell curve.
 What is it, exactly, interfering with those individual photons?
 The most common answer: Each photon is interfering with itself.
 How?
 The unobserved photon exists only as a wave of probability, not as a particle, and thus acts as a water wave would: sending a daughter wave through each of the two slits; these two waves interfere with each other – thus an interference pattern is built up on the screen even from the one-at-a-time release of photons.

 Now suppose you put a detector at each slit so that you KNOW which slit these individual photons are going through.
 The photons somehow notice this and – perhaps peeved at being spied upon – return to acting as if there were only one slit, so that instead of an interference pattern we again see a bell curve distribution.
-(Actually – and not something you'll read in every description of this – the effect is not absolute, but instead reduces the interference significantly).
+(Actually, the effect is not absolute, but instead reduces the interference significantly).

 An individual photon somehow interferes with itself if (and only if) there are two slits in our experiment rather than one, AND if the slits are unobserved during the photon’s transit.
 Or perhaps something else equally weird is going on, but whatever the explanation, somehow a single photon "knows" that it should participate in creating an interference pattern when there are two unobserved slits, and that it should participate in creating a standard bell curve pattern when only one slit is present or when the slits are under observation.